joanpablo/reactive_forms/README.md

-# reactive_forms
+# Reactive Forms

-This is a model-driven approach to handling form inputs and validations, heavily inspired in Angular's Reactive Forms
+This is a model driven approach to handling form inputs and validations, heavily inspired in Angular's Reactive Forms

 ## Getting Started